psurge1/console_graphing_calculator/README.md

 self.point_x(y)
 ```

-returns the corresponding x value
+returns the corresponding x value as a float

 #### Parameters: